In this post, I want to introduce my doctorate research without assuming any engineering knowledge.

 My research quantified the effects of changing the amount of gravity acting on granular materials as they poured out of a silo.

-This post contains an overview of my work, as well as links to download my PhD thesis and the short presentation I used when I defended it.
+My PhD thesis and the short presentation I used when I defended it.

 Granular materials are a broard class of materials that are encountered everyday - salt, pills, breakfast cereal, sand, rice, soil, landslides, salt are all granular materials.
 They are ubiquitous and occur in many different sizes and varieties.